thesassway/thesassway.com/source/projects/sass-twitter-bootstrap.html.markdown

 ---
-Date: 28 August 2011
+date: 28 August 2011
-Categories: projects, adam-stacoviak
+categories: projects, adam-stacoviak
-Author: Adam Stacoviak
+author: Adam Stacoviak
-Summary: Twitter's "Twitter Bootstrap" is a HOT topic, especially in the Sass community, namely because they used LESS instead of Sass.
+summary: Twitter's "Twitter Bootstrap" is a HOT topic, especially in the Sass community, namely because they used LESS instead of Sass.
 Well, fellow staff member John w.
 Long changed that with Sass Twitter Bootstrap.
 ---

 # Sass Twitter Bootstrap